+(7a) Import dataset:

+lastName_brecan_wb_2019.csv

-(4c - cont. from 4a & 4b) Import dataset: lastName\brecan\wb\2019.csv into RStudio and shorten name to brecan19.
+into RStudio and shorten name to brecan19.

 Make sure to select: heading, Yes.
+See

-See assignment 1 for additional R tips.
+assignment 1 for additional R tips.

-(4d) Open annotated R file or start a new script.
+(7b) Open annotated R file or start a new script.
 Type and run (can be on a single line):